noahflk/railtrack/README.md

 pnpm install
 ```

 Set up the local environment variables with your personal Supabase and Mapbox tokens.
-You must create the database schema in Supabase.
+You must create your own Supabase project and Mapbox account to get these tokens.

 ```bash
 cp .env-example .env